Getting Started at SFC

 The placement exam is a timed exam.
 If in high school or at another institution you received extended time or other accommodations on exams, it is important that you contact the Office of Accessibility & Accommodations (OAA) at [email protected] prior to starting and taking the exam.
 OAA and CLL will work together to assist you with the requested accommodation(s).
 For more information please visit OAA’s web page

 Does a Transfer student need to take the Skills Assessment?

 If you are transferring in a Math and/or Writing college-level class you should speak with your Admissions Counselor to see if you qualify for an exemption.

 If you do not have the appropriate transfer credit for a Math and/or Writing course equivalent to our required curriculum here at St. Francis College, then you must complete the Skills Assessment.

 Tips for doing your best when you take the skills assessment:

 - Start the assessment in an environment that is conducive to test taking (quiet room, no distractions, good lighting).
 You know the setting that works best for you.

 - Take the assessment on a computer or laptop.
 Working off your phone will be very difficult.
 Make sure your internet connection is dependable too!

-- Have a calculator, pencil, and scrap paper already for the Math section.
+- Have a pencil and scrap paper next to you for the Math section.
 You never know if it is needed and you do not want to waste time getting the items.